BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 ---
 title: "Beanstalk: The Path Forward FAQ"
-subtitle: "Additional information about the plan to Unpause Beanstalk."
+subtitle: "Additional information about the plan to recapitalize and Unpause Beanstalk."
 author: Beanstalk Farms
 description: >-
   Additional information about the plan to recapitalize and Unpause Beanstalk.